infracloudio/plex-acorn/tutorial.md

 ## Deploying the Plex Media Server App

-There are two ways to deploy Mastodon server on Acorn Platform.
+There are two ways to deploy Plex server on Acorn Platform.

 1. Using Acorn platform dashboard.
 2. Using CLI